AliZainoul/JavaPooFFU/Shape/README.md

   ```
   This command is used to specify the classpath ```bin```.
   The classpath is a list of directories and JAR files where Java can find
-  the compiled Java class files that the main program needs to execute.
+  the compiled Java class files that the Main program needs to execute.

 # After compilation, the architecture tree will be the following: